Practice Schedules

 Dryland

-Dryland is a very important component of swimming.
-At Boar's Head, we are lucky to have Instructor James Hargrove, who has lead the program since 2011.
+Dryland conditioning is a very important component of swimming.
 Dryland consists of various exercises and stretches that are valuable to swimmers both in and out of the water.
-13 and overs will have dryland in their practices a few times per week.
+13 and overs will have dryland after in-water practices a few times per week.
 Swimmers only need a pair of tennis shoes to participate.

 If in-pool practice has been delayed, there will be a small dryland session while the storm passes.
-Dryland is only cancelled when lightning has been spotted.
+Dryland is only cancelled when lightning is detected.

 If in-pool practice has been delayed, there will be a small dryland session while the storm passes.
-Dryland is only cancelled when lightning has been spotted.
+Dryland is only cancelled when lightning is detected.

 Green v.s.
 Blue Group